Gonzaga University School of Law: Juris Doctor (JD) program

 Most of the students at Gonzaga University School of Law are enrolled in the Juris Doctor (JD) program.
 JD students are required to take 90 semester hours of credit in order to graduate.
-The traditional J.D. program includes two years of legal research and writing classes, although students are allowed to choose between three capstone writing courses (Advanced Advocacy, Drafting for Litigation, and Transactional Drafting).
+The traditional JD program includes two years of legal research and writing classes, although students are allowed to choose between three capstone writing courses (Advanced Advocacy, Drafting for Litigation, and Transactional Drafting).
 Doctrinal classes include Civil Procedure, Contracts, Property, Torts, Criminal Law, Constitutional Law, Evidence, and Professional Responsibility.
 Students are also expected to take two Skills and Professionalism Labs, one using rules of Civil Procedure and Torts to teach practical litigation skills and another using Contracts and Property to teach practical transactional skills.
 All third-year students earn at least six credits in either the school's clinic or its externship program.
 In addition to their substantive coursework, many second and third-year students participate in moot court, a scholarly publication, a clinic, or an externship.
 The school does not offer a part-time program, although students with approval may take a reduced credit load for good cause, or based on extraordinary circumstances.
 Students with an international undergraduate degree in law may be eligible to transfer some of their credits and complete a J.D. degree in two years or less.